Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Diane had grabbed faith, Jason had grabbed science.
 And I had grabbed Jason and Diane. - **Robert Charles Wilson, Spin**
 - This is the most sophisticated technological artifact the Five Republics have produced, Tyler. - **Robert Charles Wilson, Spin**
 - The star was brighter than all the others in the sky, but it still looked like a star rather than a sun. - **Alastair Reynolds, Redemption Ark**
+- The eternal mystery of the world is its comprehensibility. - **Albert Einstein**

 ### Neuroscience